gitbls/sdm/Docs/Disk-Encryption.md

 * **Third boot:** System startup drops into initramfs to perform the encryption process
   * In initramfs you use the `sdmcryptfs` command to encrypt rootfs
   * Upon initramfs exit, system continues booting
-  * At end of system startup the `sdm-cryptfs-cleanup` service runs that tidies up unneeded services and the initramfs and then reboots
+  * At end of system startup the `sdm-cryptfs-cleanup` service tidies sdm-related services on the running system, removes sdmcryptfs-related bits from the initramfs, and then reboots
 * **Final reboot:** System is now running on an encrypted rootfs
-  * All system boots now require the rootfs unlock passphrase or USB key disk to continue
+  * All system boots now require the rootfs unlock passphrase or USB Keyfile Disk to continue

 ### Details